Khitab

-In late 1829, during the Ottoman era, Khitab was part of the Sanjak (District) of Hama.
-It consisted of 55 feddan and paid 5,610 qirsh in taxes to the treasury.
-In the 1930s about two-thirds of the village's lands were owned by the al-Azm family.
+In late 1829, during the Ottoman era, Khitab was part of the Hama Sanjak.
+It consisted of 55 feddans and paid 5,610 qirsh in taxes to the treasury.
 In 1838, Khitab was recorded as a Sunni Muslim village.

+In the 1930s, during French Mandatory rule, about two-thirds of Khitab's lands were mortgaged from the al-Azm family, the rest mortgaged from the Kaylani family; both were part of the urban landowning elites of Hama.
+The inhabitants of the village were Sunni Muslim Arab farmers.

+During the Syrian Civil War, many men from the town were recruited into the regime's Tarmeh Regiment.
+At the same time, there were many in the town who supported the revolution.